 - More information: FSA product categories at Target are first aid, home health care and living aids, medicines and supplements, mobility aids, personal care, and sexual wellness and feminine hygiene.
 Find out more at the Target FSA page.

-- Find a Target store near you
+- Find a Target

 - Shop for FSA products at Walgreens

 - More information: At Walgreens, you can purchase FSA eligible products in-store or online using your FSA card.
 Some prescription items can also be purchased, but require getting a list of eligible items from your health care provider.
 FSA product categories include children’s health care, facial skin care, family planning, feeding essentials and baby care, home medical equipment, and incontinence products.
 Find out more at the Walgreens FSA information page.